uxillary/mcdungeons-data/README.md

 - Meta trends

 ## 🔥 Contributing
 Help us expand and verify the data!
-Check out the [Contributing Guide](CONTRIBUTING.md) to get started.

 ## 📂 Repository Structure
 - `data/items.json` – List of all weapons and armor.